Weddings

 Wedding Fees

 Wedding fees are divided into two categories – those for members of Christ Pres and those for affiliates of Christ Pres.
 Please see the "Who May Get Married at Christ Presbyterian Church?" section of this document to determine which applies to you.
 The Security Deposit is due within 10 days of completing your Wedding Application.
-If your wedding date is approved, the Security Deposit will be applied towards your total balance.
 The balance of all remaining fees is due 30 days prior to the wedding.
 In the event of cancellation, fees are refundable up to two weeks before the wedding.

-- Wedding Coordinator: $1000 (when you have not hired a professional Coordinator, includes an assistant)
+• CPC Wedding Coordinator: $1,000.00 (when you have not hired a professional Wedding Coordinator)